 In 1983 The Open University Business School – today the largest business school in Europe – opened its doors.

 Expansion continued during the 1990s, with new areas of study including law and modern languages; and the introduction of named degrees.

 The Open University is now a model for distance learning across the world.

-In 2004, the Sunday Times declared The Open University to be in the top five UK universities for teaching.
+In 2018, the World University Rankings declared The Open University to be in the top 15% of UK universities for overall student satisfaction.

-By 2013, over 200,000 students were learning with The Open University – many of them accessing course materials on their smartphones and tablets, studying when and where it suits them best.
+Since we began, more than 2 million people worldwide have achieved their learning goals by studying with us.
+And as of 2019, over 120,000 students are learning with us, including 10,000 from more than 170 countries – many accessing course materials on their smartphones and tablets, studying when and where it suits them best.

-While the world has come a long way in those forty years, our founding principles remain the same: to be open to people, places, methods and ideas.
+While the world has come a long way in those fifty years, our founding principles remain the same: to be open to people, places, methods and ideas.